EwenQuim/ewenquim.github.io/content/articles/9-dark-mode-pure-css.md

 }
 ```

+I don't consider it as a defeat: No-JS users that want dark mode will simply read your articles with Dark Mode activated, and navigate with light mode.
+Also, we've used CSS where it is possible and JS where it's necessary, so everything is in the right place!

 ## Setting defaults

 It's better to respect your visitor's default settings for their first visit: it's probably what they'll want.
 You can set the default's theme to their preferred color with the following code.